shawntabrizi/substrate-collectables-workshop/src/9/source/README.md

 pub struct Runtime;
 ```

 You can name this struct whatever you want.
 As you see in our tests, we name it `TestRuntime` for additional clarity.
 When you build a full Polkadot SDK project, you will probably have multiple runtimes, some for unit tests, some for test networks, and some for production.
-Because the Polkadot SDK is designed to be modular and configurable, it is super easy to do this, and construct many versions of your blockchain runtime
+Because the Polkadot SDK is designed to be modular and configurable, it is super easy to do this and construct many versions of your blockchain runtime.

+The `TestRuntime` does not actually hold any data ([zero-sized type](https://doc.rust-lang.org/nomicon/exotic-sizes.html#zero-sized-types-zsts)).
 You can think of this runtime as just a placeholder for all of our runtime configuration and traits.
-The `TestRuntime` does not actually hold any data.
-It is a

 More specifically, if you remember the `Config` trait that we must implement, `TestRuntime` will be the struct that implements all those traits and satisfies `Config`.
 We will see this below.